Khatron Ke Khiladi 9: Bharti-Harsh, Zain & Others Leave For Argentina; Is Vivian Participating?

 Colors TV much-awaited stunt-based reality show, Khatron Ke Khiladi Season 9 is all set to hit the television screen soon.
 The show has been in news since a long time regarding the participation of contestants.
 As reported, this season as well, film-maker Rohit Shetty will be seen hosting the show.
 The shooting of the show will begin soon.
 This time, as we revealed the team will be travelling to Argentina!
 Many names have been doing the rounds regarding the participants of the show.
 We had recently revealed the final list of celebrity contestants who will be participating on the show.

-The contestants were recently spotted at airport as they were seen leaving for Argentina to participate in the upcoming season of Khatron Ke Khiladi!
+The contestants were recently spotted at airport as they were leaving for Argentina to participate in the upcoming season of Khatron Ke Khiladi!

 Bharti & Harsh

 Bharti Singh shared a few pictures and videos on her Instagram stories.
-The actress shared a video, in which she was seen posing for the media and greeting fans, while Harsh was seen pulling her!
+The actress shared a video, in which she was seen posing for the media and greeting fans, while Harsh was seen pulling her away!
 Adaa Khan and others wished Bharti.
 Adaa wrote, "Gud luck bharti.
 Jeet Ke aana.
 Luvu..... miss me." - (sic)

 Jasmin & Zain